leytilera/addonscript-spec/docs/api/features/addons.md

 #### Responses:

 - `200 OK`: This version of the addon is available in this addon repository.
-The response body must be an [Addon Manifest](../../schema/manifest.md).
+The response body MUST be an [Addon Manifest](../../schema/manifest.md).
 - `404 Not Found`: This version of the addon is not available in this addon repository.